valeriansaliou/node-sales-tax/README.md

 To make things easier for you, `sales-tax` returns an `area` parameter in the `SalesTax.getSalesTax`, that is either `worldwide`, `regional` or `national` (this depends on your configured origin country).
 For `regional` and `national` areas, you can trust the returned rate.
 However, you may need to override all `worldwide` area rates and void them all to zero; for instance if you charge from France to the United States, and you know that you do not owe sales tax in the US as you do not run a nexus company in the US.

+⚠️ Note that this would also apply to non-EU businesses charging customers outside of their jurisdiction.
+For instance, an Australian business would not charge VAT for customers outside of the country, yet it would charge VAT for all Australian customers.
+Yet, VAT might be returned by `sales-tax` for such international charges (ie. `worldwide` area).
+Therefore, such a `worldwide` area VAT should be voided if you consider that this does not apply to you, while `national` or `regional` area VAT should be used as normal.
+Always check with your accountant when in doubt.

 ## How are tax numbers validated?

 ### :eu: Europe